AkiaCode/boba/README.md

 # boba
-Template for simple use of DOM
+Template for simple use of HTML

 ## Example
 Command: